yjwong1999/RSBuildingExtraction/README.md

 ```

 ## Data structure
 Since we uses YOLO as our segmentation model, we have to organize our dataset following the YOLO format.
 The `setup_data.py` code will automatically take the raw data from Kaggle and convert it into YOLO format.
 The `mydata` directory will store the training data for our YOLO model.
-For the extra dataset (i.e. Microsoft Building Footprint dataset, diffusion augmentation), we also put these additional data into `mydata` directory.
+We also put the additional dataset (i.e. Microsoft Building Footprint Dataset, diffusion augmentation) into `mydata`.
 ```
 RSBuildingExtraction/mydata
 ├── train